 The Villanova receiver is recovered from a foot injury and looking forward to 2012

-A native of Youngstown, Ohio, Flinn arrived at Villanova from Eastern Illinois University where he served as an assistant from 2002-05.
+A native of Youngstown, Ohio, Flinn arrived at Villanova from Eastern Illinois where he served as an assistant coach from 2002-05.
 In addition to coaching the wide receivers and tight ends at Eastern Illinois, he was also the school’s pass game coordinator and recruiting coordinator.

-He has also had coaching experience at the University of Maryland (graduate assistant, 2001-02), Drake University (wide receivers, 2000), and Mount Union College (linebackers, 1999/wide receivers, 1998).
+Flinn also has coaching experience at the University of Maryland (graduate assistant, 2001-02), Drake University (wide receivers, 2000), and Mount Union College (linebackers, 1999/wide receivers, 1998).

 As a player, Flinn was an All-Ohio Athletic Conference tight end at Mount Union College where he was part of Division III National Championship teams in 1993 and 1996.
 While at Mount Union, he earned a double major in Business Administration and Philosophy in 1997.